rwblokzijl/mgit/README.md

 # Mgit - A package manager built on git that probably shouldn't exist

+⚠️ This is a project for my personal use, you probably shouldn't use it.
+In fact you probably shouldn't even read this readme ⚠️

 `mgit` is a wrapper around the popular VCS `git` that aids the maintenance of repos across multiple remotes and developer machines.
 It maintains a list of all